jessica-woodgate/desk23/Feedback/Feedback Session 1/prototypefeedback.md

 4. Expected the globe to be a 3D sphere as opposed to a 2D surface that you click and drag

-5. Was intrigued by the scrambled words and felt it made her want to know more
+5. Was intrigued by the scrambled words and felt it made the user want to know more

 ### Potential Areas to Improve:
 1. Introduce arrows to guide the user e.g. rotation arrows showing that the globe can spin.